 Stability: The Financing Plan will guide capital investment in Port assets that will improve financial performance without risking either the City's General Fund or, except for onsite rent revenues, the Port's Harbor Fund.
-In addition to addressing deferred maintenance and planned renewal requirements for Pier 48, investments at Mission Rock will generate significant, ongoing funding streams for future Port facility renewals and enhancements, and the project will result directly in more than \$160 million of investment in Port and City owned infrastructure.
+In addition to addressing deferred maintenance and planned renewal requirements for Pier 48, investments at Mission Rock will generate significant, ongoing funding streams for future Port facility renewals and enhancements, and the project will result directly in more than \$198 million of investment in Port and City owned infrastructure.

 Climate Change: The Project includes initial improvements to protect the Project from projected sea level rise for the year 2100.
-Under the DDA Financing Plan, the Port will ask the City to establish a special tax district to provide special taxes in the amount of approximately \$270 million to fund capital investments to address the threats of sea level rise to the Port's shoreline.
+Under the DDA Financing Plan, the Port will ask the City to establish a special tax district to fund both infrastructure supporting the Project and for use all along the shoreline within Port jurisdiction.
+The projected taxes from this anticipated special tax district total almost \$900 million in nominal dollars over the 75 year projection horizon of the Project financial model.